15 Dec 2015 Cancer Legislation

 If you would like to get involved in advocacy but aren’t sure how, consider joining another organization’s efforts.
 For example, if you sign up for ASCO’s Act Network you will get alerts when cancer related legislation is being discussed or voted on in Congress and you are able to send messages using the pre-drafted editable alerts, find the contact information for your elected officials, see how your member of Congress votes on the key issues, and draft your own messages to email or send a letter to your member of Congress.
 The American Cancer Society Cancer Action Network (ACS CAN) is another resource to help you participate in legislative advocacy.
 ACS provides pre-drafted messages that can be personalized for you to share with your government representatives.

-Triage Cancer has an entire webpage dedicated to helping you engage in advocacy efforts and even includes the social media handles for several elected officials to make it easier to engage with your members of Congress online.
+Triage Cancer has an entire webpage dedicated to helping you engage in cancer advocacy efforts and even includes the social media handles for several elected officials to make it easier to engage with your members of Congress online.
 Not sure how to use social media?
 Triage Cancer teamed up with Living Beyond Breast Cancer to provide a webinar on Twitter as An Advocacy Tool.
 We will also be hosting our very popular webinar on how to be an effective advocate in early 2016.
 Sign up for our newsletter for updates to our webinar schedule.

 You can make a difference in the lives of those coping with cancer, so write an email, send a letter, make a phone call, or even tweet at your local officials and make your voice heard today!